Terms of sale

 The faucets are selected from the Hansgrohe EcoSmart range.
 With a standard mixer running at about 13 liters of water per minute, the EcoSmart mixers use about 5 liters of water per minute.
 The savings are achieved by adding air to the water and using a special flow limiter.
 The luxury package includes black faucets – according to the interior finishing package.

 The heating of the building is solved on the basis of district heating, the heat exchanger of which is located in the heating unit.
-The apartments use floor heating to transfer heat.
+The apartments in the modern part of the building use floor heating to transfer heat.
+The apartments of the historical part of the building have radiator heating.
 There is electric comfort floor heating in the sanitary rooms.
 In public spaces, heating is also partly solved as radiator heating.

 The building has mechanical heat recovery forced ventilation.
 Air outflow from the apartments takes place via shower rooms.
 Fresh air is supplied to the room via supply air valves on the ceiling or on the walls.
 The kitchens in the apartments have readiness for installation of kitchen hoods with an ejection to separate exhaust air ventilation ducts.